 - Cover the pot and let gently boil/simmer on low heat for 1 hour

-- Add 2 teaspoons of tomato paste to the pot, stirr well, boil for another 15 minutes and serve hot with a side of pita bread.
+- Add and stir the tomato paste, boil for another 15 minutes and serve hot with a side of pita bread.1 teaspoons tomato paste

 I am so glad I found you and your recipes.
 I am originally from Lebanon, living abroad for a long time.
 I wonder if you would be kind enough to send me the recipe for “Mdardra” that’s the lentils with some rice and sauted onions.